How To Replace A Power Steering Pump

 When it comes to types of pumps, there are three main options: mechanical, hydraulic, and electronic.
 Mechanical pumps are the oldest type and use gears and cams to move the fluid.
 Hydraulic pumps are more modern and use pressurized fluid to move the fluid.
 Electronic pumps are the newest type and use digital controls to move the fluid.

-See also Can You Substitute Transmission Fluid For Power Steering Fluid
+See also How Do You Know You Need Power Steering Fluid

 Finally, when looking for a power steering pump, make sure you find a reputable dealer or supplier.
 Power steering pumps can be expensive and it’s important to get one that is going to last long term.